Changyu123Chen/TransformVideoAudioToTranscript/README.md

 # 🎬 TransformVideoTranscript

-A lightweight CLI tool to extract audio from a video file and generate a transcript using OpenAI's Whisper model.
+A web-based and CLI tool to extract audio from video files and generate transcripts using OpenAI's Whisper model.

 ## 📦 Features

+- 🌐 Now available as a website using Vercel (frontend) and Render (backend)

 - 🎧 Automatically extracts audio from a video file using `ffmpeg`
 - 🧠 Uses OpenAI Whisper (`base`, `small`, etc.) to transcribe the audio